List of computer-animated films

-A computer-animated film is a feature film that has been computer-animated to appear three-dimensional.
-While traditional 2D animated films are now made primarily with the help of computers, the technique to render realistic 3D computer graphics (CG) or 3D computer-generated imagery (CGI), is unique to computers.
+A computer-animated film is an animated film that was created using computer software to appear three-dimensional.
+While traditional 2D animated films are now made primarily with the help of computers, the technique to render realistic 3D computer graphics (CG) or 3D computer-generated imagery (CGI), is unique to computer animation.

 This is a list of theatrically released feature films that are entirely computer-animated.

 Released films

 Release date listed is the first public theatrical screening of the completed film.
 This may mean that the dates listed here may not be representative of when the film came out in a particular country.

 The country or countries listed reflects the places where the production companies for each title are based.
 This means that the countries listed for a film might not reflect the location where the film was produced or the countries where the film received a theatrical release.
 If a title is a multi-country production, the country listed first corresponds with the production company that had the most significant role in the film's creation.